rocky-linux/wiki.rockylinux.org/docs/team/testing/QA/Testcase_Boot_Methods_Boot_Iso.md

 ---
 title: QA:Testcase Boot Methods Boot Iso
 author: Trevor Cooper
-revision_date: 2022-04-01
+revision_date: 2021-04-21
 rc:
   prod: Rocky Linux
   ver: 8
   level: Final
 ---

-{% include 'testing/qa_content_example_only.md' %}

 !!! info "Associated release criterion"
     This test case is associated with the [Release_Criteria#initialization-requirements](../release_criteria.md#initialization-requirements) release criterion.
 If you are doing release validation testing, a failure of this test case may be a breach of that release criterion.

 ## Description
-This is to verify that the Anaconda installer starts correctly when booting from netinst.iso (or boot.iso, which is just a different name for the same file).
+This is to verify that the Anaconda installer starts correctly when booting from the Rocky Linux boot.iso.

 ## Setup
-1. Prepare your system for booting a netinst.iso image.
-This may involve writing the image to a USB key, or burning it to an optical disk.
+1. Prepare your system for booting the boot.iso image.
+This may involve writing the image to a USB key or burning it to an optical disk.
+Additionally, attaching the boot.iso to a virtual machine instance as a Virtual Optical Disk or mounting the boot.iso to server via baseboard management controller virtual media attach should be possible but is not expressly required.

 ## How to test
-1. Boot the system from the prepared optical or USB media.
+1. Boot the system from the prepared optical, USB media or virtual device attachment.
 2. In the boot menu select the appropriate option to boot the installer.

 ## Expected Results